apohllo/nlp/9-neural.md

    1. Each passage must have up to one question in the dataset.
    2. The questions, the ids of the passages and the content of the passages have to be stored in CSV file, with the following format: `passage_id`, `question`, `passage`.
+   3. The question have to be factual, i.e. the passage need to include all information necessary to answer it.
+This means that general knowlege or knowledge encoded in different aricles or bills (even though there is a pointer in the text to such regulations) must not be required to answer the question.
 8. Use the set of questions defined in the previous point to assess the performance of the document stores:
-   1. Make a query based on the question.
+   1. Make a query based on the question to each store.
    2. Return 3 top document for the questions.
    3. Assess the validity of the returned passages.
 It is possible that more than one passage contains the answer to the question.
    4. If there are passages containg the answer to the given question, append those passages (with the question, passage id and passage content) to the reference file.
 9. Compare the performance of the data stores using the following metrics: Pr@1, Rc@1, Pr@3, Rc@3.
+10. Make a pull request to the repository: https://github.com/apohllo/simple-legal-questions-pl containing the file with the questions.
 10. Answer the following questions:
    1. Which of the document stores performs better?
 Take into account the different metrics enumerated in the previous point.